akindejihhill/componentLib/README.md

 This is a sample component library that can be expanded and then used for your react projects.

 * Create/modify components in the folders under src/cmpntlib
 * Register any components you create in the src/cmpntlib/index.jsx file, by importing them and adding their name to the export line in that file.
-Just follow the pattern for the components that are already in there.
+Just follow the pattern of the sample components that are already in there.
 * build the library ``$ npm run build``
 * Go to the project that will use this library and install this library ``$ npm i [fullPathToLibraryProjectFolder]``